BrunoGriffon/HeltecWiKi/news/2025-heltec-maker-contest/2025-heltec-maker-contest.md

     The evaluation results will be jointly decided by :
     - Community votes & views: 30%
     - Heltec R&D team: 40%
-    - Special guest experts: 30% (to be announced in October)
+    - Special guest experts: 30%
 :::tip Recruiting judges
 Interested in being a judge for this contest?
 Email Sabrina@heltec.cn with a brief introduction explaining why you want to be a judge and your job role.
 :::